 - Without subjective value assessments about Sheridan offenders, each attorney=s choice should focus on intelligent decisions and personal risk assessment.
 Certainly, the reader is free to see it otherwise; and

 - When a Sheridan offender gets indicted, a lawyer, mediator or arbitrator might be named as a co-defendant for Aaiding and abetting”.
 Is this overly protective of one=s ass[ets]?
 Maybe.
 The reader may well act differently with her/his own ass[ets].

 Someday, the Supreme Court of New Jersey may speak to these issues.
 Will it conclude that New Jersey mediations and arbitrations are safe harbors for tax and other crimes?
 Until then, New Jersey lawyers confronted with Sheridan issues can carefully assess (a) their role as officers of the court, (b) the New Jersey Rules of Professional Conduct and (c) the risk/reward ratio.
 Only then should they proceed, based on their own individual comfort levels.

-Charles C. Abut practices in Hackensack and Springfield.
-He has been designated by the New Jersey Supreme Court as a Certified Matrimonial Attorney from 1998-2008, and as a certified civil trial attorney from 1984-1998.
+Charles C. Abut practices in Hackensack.
+He has been designated by the New Jersey Supreme Court as a Certified Matrimonial Attorney since 1998, and as a certified civil trial attorney from 1984-1998.
 He is also a fellow of the American and International Academies of Matrimonial Attorneys.